-The Certificate in Theological Studies (St. Paul and Seminary of the East) is awarded upon completion of 24 semester credits.
-At BSOE it comprises four core courses and four electives.
-At BSSP it comprises hermeneutics and seven electives.
+The Certificate in Theological Studies

+(St. Paul) is awarded upon completion of 24 semester credits.
+It comprises three core courses and five electives.

 The Certificate in Theological Studies is offered for those individuals who want more depth in biblical studies and theology to enhance their current ministries and occupations; for those needing biblical and theological studies for missions and parachurch organizations; or for individuals seeking direction regarding their future vocations who want a limited course of study to guide them in making a decision about vocational Christian ministry.